jyih/nov-2023/demo_code/notes/W10/D2/README.md

 `app.use(<path>, routerName)`

 - Optionally, we can add a prefix string to the app.use to ensure that only related requests hit the router

+## Environment Variables

+There are a few common environments we will work in

+1. Production
+2. Development (dev)
+3. Testing - underutilized

+- A way to mimic the production environment locally so that we can test changes without interferring with user experience.

+- What's the point?

+- They are used to obscure sensitive data

+- A few ways to setup our environment variables

+- Add code to a route that allows us to see the environment variable.
+  - Something like `console.log(process.env.MESSAGE)`

+-Through the CLI

+`MESSAGE="hello there" node app.js`

+- This can be really annoying to type out every time Adding them to our script in package.json

+- Update start command to be: MESSAGE=wassup node app.js

+  - This defeats the purpose since we are pushing our package.json to github

+-Creating a .env file

+    - !!
+We must add .env file to our .gitignore

+- To access variables in our .env from our app, we have to install a couple npm packages

+`npm install dotenv` - `npm install dotenv-cli` (This allows us to access .env from CLI)

+- Next we need to add some boilerplate code to our app.js `require('dotenv').config()`

+- It's important that this is at the top of the file so that every aspect of our app has access to our env variables

+- We have to make sure that our .env file is on the same level as our package.json file in the file structure

+- Env variables that have a value that is longer than a single word need "" if they are in the CLI, but not if they are in the .env file